DataServices-SDC/overview/README.md

 Each query contained a product chosen at random from > one million possibilities Requests were sent at 1000rps intervals

+Optimized with load balancing, bringing response times down from 800ms to 11ms while handling over 1,000 clients per second with no timeouts and < 0.1% error rate
+Optimized database query response times from 2400ms to 7ms by implementing database indexes

 ### 🧪 Technologies

 * Node